blindsey101112/elisa-dl/README.md

 1. Clone this repository and ``cd elisa-dl``
 2. ``conda env create -f environment.yml``

+If you get an error message related to wkhtmltopdf then:
+1. Download it manually from [here](https://wkhtmltopdf.org/downloads.html)
+2. Open the environment.yml file with any text editor.
+I recommend [notepad++](https://notepad-plus-plus.org/downloads/v7.8.6/).
+3. Delete the line '- wkhtmltopdf=0.12.3' and save the file.
+4. Retry ``conda env create -f environment.yml``

 ### Running elisa-dl

 1. For now you have to be with in the elisa-dl directory